-- Resilient Urban Cells – compact, walkable neighborhood where places of living, work, culture, shopping, and play are within short reach and support a rich diversity of interactions and activities.
+- Resilient Urban Cells – Compact, walkable neighborhoods where places of living, work, culture, shopping, and play are within short reach and support a rich diversity of interactions and activities

-- New Mobility Systems – electric-based and shared alternatives to the private fossil-fueled automobile are more convenient, affordable, pleasurable, and traffic congestion can be essentially eliminated.
+- New Mobility Systems – Electric-based and shared alternatives to the private fossil-fueled automobile are more convenient, affordable, pleasurable, and can essentially eliminate traffic congestion

-- Trust Networks – privacy is assured for otherwise invasive systems that make use of highly personal data such as mobility patterns, resource consumption (food, water, energy, and individual health profiles).
+- Trust Networks – Privacy is assured for otherwise invasive systems that make use of highly personal data such as mobility patterns and resource consumption (food, water, energy, and individual health profiles)

 The course will be divided into three learning methods 1) lectures by course faculty and guests from academia and industry, 2) participatory group design work in “charrette” sessions (a type of brainstorming), and 3) critique by faculty and invited experts.
 Using the MIT campus and the Kendall Square area as a potential site for deployment, course participants will work on a series of short in-class assignments that focus on solving practical urban problems.
 The goal of the workshop is for participants to engage in critical thinking about the technological, social, cultural, and economic challenges for achieving smart sustainable cities in order to return to their community, corporation, or institution to implement positive change.